ziritrion/ml-zoomcamp/notes/10_kubernetes.md

 Since the additional code is wordy, it would be convenient to define the `np_to_protobuf()` method on a separate `proto.py` script and then import it to the gateway app with `from proto import np_to_protobuf`.

-# Running everything locally with Docker-compose
+# Running everything locally with `docker-compose`

 Now that we've created our gateway, it's time to dockerize it and run both the model and gateway concurrently locally.